Case Study of Aging in Place by NAIPC of Baltimore (Hired Help)

-B. Short Term Concerns
+B. Short-Term Concerns

-C. Long Term Concerns
+C. Long-Term Concerns

 Step 2 Hire Elder Law Attorney and or CPA

-Inventory assets, piece together financial profile, insurance coverage, estate planning, wills, Trusts, Power of Attorney, Healthcare Directives, and Medicaid eligibility, etc
+Inventory assets, piece together a financial profile, insurance coverage, estate planning, wills, Trusts, Power of Attorney, Healthcare Directives, and Medicaid eligibility, etc

 Step 3 Hire In-Home Care Assessment

-Determine if homecare was a possibility; complete a health history and assessment to develop a plan of care.
+Determine if home care was a possibility; complete a health history and assessment to develop a plan of care.

 Two potential outcomes:

-A) In-home care to help the client keep organized and safely get through the day and night hours; schedule and level of care all dependent upon assessment
+A) In-home care to help the client keep organized and safely get through the day and night hours; schedule and level of care all dependent upon an assessment

 Step 4 Hire (consider) A Reverse Mortgage

 Can help borrower use the money to pay for the services needed.
-For example: home health
+For example home health

 care, medical costs, property taxes and others (Powers Of Attorney are acceptable if necessary)